You know her as Wednesday Addams.

 "I routinely partner with charitable organizations," Jenna has noted, mentioning work with the National Bullying Prevention Center and other causes.

-This reveals a Three in the process of integration—moving beyond pure achievement toward meaningful contribution.
+This reveals a Three in the process of integration, moving beyond pure achievement toward meaningful contribution.

 For Threes, this evolution is huge.
 It's the shift from "What can I accomplish?" to "What can I contribute?"

-Jenna's Type 3 Toolkit: Coping Mechanisms and Strengths
+The Achiever's Toolkit: Coping and Strengths

 How does Jenna handle the pressure that comes with being both a Type 3 and a rising star?